wwwhisper-auth/wwwhisper-cnb/README.md

 4. Commit the changes:

    ```
-   git add project.toml Procfile
+   git add project.toml Procfile;
    git commit -m "Enable wwwhisper buildpack";
-   git push heroku main # or master
+   git push heroku main # or master;
    ```

 After these operations, opening your application URL will show a login prompt.
 Enter your Heroku application owner email to receive a login link.

 ## Technical Details